What Is A Bathtub Board?

 - Water Containment

 A bathtub board rests on the tub walls which means it will block the shower curtain from being tucked into your tub, making it more difficult to keep water inside.
-A special pre-cut shower curtains can be obtained that is designed for use with tub benches/boards.
+A special pre-cut shower curtain can be obtained that is designed for use with tub benches/boards.
 Alternatively, slits can be cut in the existing shower curtain so it can be tucked around the board.

 - No Return Policy!